If you’re comparing online dermatologists, you should know that this review isn’t like the other YoDerm reviews out there.

 And minor my condition is not…

-I’m okay when I have continuous access to my prescription skincare medications, but it’s always been a project and a major expense just keeping my prescriptions filled.
+Thankfully, I can get my adult acne under control as long as I have access to the prescription skincare medications that work for me, though it’s always been a hassle and a major expense just keeping my prescriptions filled.

 I recently learned that my old dermatologist, who used to hook me up with a bunch of free samples and a reduced consultation fee, had retired.